 Freddie, volunteer from the UK, poses with Class 8 children to whom he taught Maths.
 Freddie spent two weeks teaching Maths at Porridge and Rice schools before heading for university to train as a Maths teacher.

-Porridge and Rice pupils waving at the camera with their new friends from the Netherlands, Laurens and Lionel.
+Porridge and Rice pupils waving at the camera with their new friends from the Netherlands, Laurens and Lionel, students at Delft University.

 Dhruv showing the pupils at Excel School how to use the camera and actually smile at it for a group selfie.

-Freddie, a volunteer from the UK, with pupils from one of the classes he taught Maths at a Porridge and Rice school in Ngando.
+Freddie, a volunteer from the UK, with pupils from one of the classes he taught Maths at a Porridge and Rice school in Ngando, an area in the Nairobi slums.

 Volunteer Jake from the UK making the most of breaktime with the children of Excel School, each of which wants to be lifted in the air.

-Jake, a volunteer from the UK, making friends with pupils at Excel School during their lunch break, The children at Porridge and Rice schools take every opportunity to talk to volunteers.
+Jake, a volunteer from the UK, makes friends with pupils at Excel School during their lunch break.
+The children at Porridge and Rice schools take every opportunity to talk to volunteers.

-Ned, a volunteer from the UK, with the pupils of Porridge and Rice, testing his strength as they ask in turn to be lifted and swung around.
+Ned, a volunteer from the UK, with pupils from a Porridge and Rice school, test his patience and strength as they ask to be lifted and swung around, one after the other.

-Kuljit and Emma, both volunteers, getting to know the pupils at Excel School before the children leave for a sports lesson.
+Kuljit and Emma, both volunteers from the UK, get to know the excited pupils during break at Excel School, before they leave for a sports lesson.

-The late John Obonyo showing volunteers from the Netherlands around Excel school with Teacher Titus, head of the school.
+The late John Obonyo shows volunteers from Denmark and the Netherlands around Excel school with Teacher Titus, head of the school, in his smart suit.

-There is frequently a football match taking place in the occassional open space in the slums, and the locals are happy for volunteers to join the fun, as Taylor, Ned and Dhruv did on this occassion.
+There is frequently a football match taking place in open spaces in the slums, and the locals are happy for volunteers to join the fun, as Taylor, Ned and Dhruv did on this occassion.

 Vish (UK), Laurens (Netherlands), and Thomas (Netherlands) join a football match started by local children in an open space in the Ngando slums.

-Emma and Kirsty, arrive at Forrester School in Kawangware where they are met by the children and teachers of the school, including Otieno, the deputy head.
+Emma and Kelsey, arrive at Forrester School in Kawangware where they are met by the children and teachers of the school, including Otieno, the deputy head.

 Bruno, a volunteer from Brazil, witnesses the arrival of a container of second hand furniture and goods at Forrester School in Kawangware.
 Fonthill Foundation filled and paid for the delivery of the container.